 Best Spots to Watch the Iditarod Trail Sled Dog RaceBack To Blog

-The Iditarod Trail Sled Dog Race defines what it means to live in the Last Frontier.
+The Iditarod Trail Sled Dog Race defines what it means to live in the 49th state.
 As the most popular sporting event in Alaska, the “Last Great Race on Earth” pushes mushers and their furry friends through the most majestic landscapes and perilous conditions to ever exist.
 If you’re living or working in Alaska this year, taking part in the festivities of the Iditarod is a once-in-a-lifetime opportunity.
 With over 1,049 miles of treacherous trail stretching from Anchorage to Nome, picking the perfect vantage point to spot the sleds can be hit or miss.
 Since you don’t want to be left out in the cold with nothing to see, here are a few notable spots to view the Iditarod Trail Sled Dog Race.

 Iditarod Race Ceremonial Start in Anchorage